jcornford/jcornford.github.io/_posts/2017-01-7-least squares for dummies.md

 \frac{\partial RSS}{\partial \beta}\Big(\sum_{i=1}^p\sum_{j=1}^p\beta_i A_{ij}\beta_j \Big)$$

 However, now we have a quadratic form, unlike our linear form from before with $c^T$.
-But the derivative is a linear operator, we can move it inside the summation signs...
+But the derivative is a linear operator, so we can move it inside the summation signs...

 $$\frac{\partial}{\partial \beta} \Big(\beta^TA\beta \Big) =
  \sum_{i=1}^p\sum_{j=1}^p \frac{\partial RSS}{\partial \beta} \beta_i A_{ij}\beta_j $$